The best games released in 1967πŸ“† 2026

 List of the best new games releases in 1967:

-This list was last updated on March 19, 2025.
-We compared 6 board games for this list and selected the top 5.
-There's also a print version for this list.
+This list was last updated on June 28, 2026.
+There's also a print version for this list .

 The game includes a lot of small chips in five colors.
 At the start, two equation cards are randomly drawn, each containing five equations that define color equivalences.
 Players reveal four goal cards, each showing a combination of five chips they aim to collect, and they can roll a colored die or exchange chips based on the equations to achieve the right combinations while minimizing leftover chips for points.